jpcposts/jpcposts.github.io/_posts/2024/2024-05-05-artifactory_overview.md

 ## Permission Control

 Artifactory enables granular control over repository access and operations through permissions.
 By defining permission targets and associating them with users or groups, you can specify who has access to which repositories and what actions they can perform.
-This ensures secure and efficient management of your artifacts and dependencies.
+This ensures secure and efficient management of your various artifacts and dependencies.

 ## Integration with CI/CD Pipelines